INDA23PlusPlus/vm/docs/blue.md

 ```

-This is because the parser is will read the last line as:
+This is because the parser will read the last line as:
 ```
 # ...
 in (sum (x (y))